Suikoden

 Although the events of the games are not chronological, the entire series (except for Tierkreis and Tsumugareshi Hyakunen no Toki) takes place within the same world, among continuing and overlapping histories.
 In some cases, several characters appear in multiple installments.

-A spiritual successor entitled Eiyuden Chronicle: Hundred Heroes, made by the original Suikoden team, is set to release in 2023.
+A spiritual successor to the series titled Eiyuden Chronicle: Hundred Heroes was released on 23 April 2024.
+A high-definition remaster of the first two games' port on the PlayStation Portable under the title Suikoden I & II HD Remaster: Gate Rune and Dunan Unification Wars was released on 6 March 2025.